PetrValenta92/color-scheme-generator/README.md

 ## Acknowledgments

-I would love to thank whole [Scrimba](https://scrimba.com) team for such amazing project they have created.
-I want to thank the Scrimba community and specialy the [Junior Guru Community](https://junior.guru/) community! 🐣
+I would love to thank whole [Scrimba](https://scrimba.com) team for this project they have created.
+Also I want to thank the Scrimba community and specialy the [Junior Guru Community](https://junior.guru/) community for support! 🐣

 ## About Scrimba